Alchyr/BasicMod/README.md

 You can still use this mod as a base, or you could use another template like https://github.com/DarkVexon/ProTemplate

+You can find more options in the pins of the #modding-technical channel in the Slay the Spire discord server.

 ---

 ### Quick(er) Setup